Cachamoe/Movie-Searcher/README.md

 ## Application Features
 1) Ability to search for movies by title
-2) Also provides a related video
+2) Provides a related video

 ## Technologies